jeremyButtler/find--Co-infections/supplemental-programs.md

 AlignSeq does not use decimals, so if you want decimals for the gap extension penatly you will have to multiply all scores by 10.

+Note: This program is more set up for noisy reads.
+This means that the gap opening has a lighter penalty than the gap extenstion, which means that this program favors single gaps instead of longer gaps.
+For a reference or consensus alignment you will want to set the gap open penalty higher and lower the gap extension penalty.

 The help message can be called with -h.
 For an exmaple of the scoring matrix see V3/scoring-matrix.txt.